-We are a network of independent external advisory bodies that play a significant role in scrutinising the impacts of new legislation as well as challenging and advising our respective governments on various aspects of better regulation and on the overall regulatory burden of legislation.
+We are a network of independent external advisory bodies that play a significant role in scrutinising the impacts of new legislation.
+We challenge and advise our respective governments on various aspects of better regulation and on the overall regulatory burden of legislation.

 The network consists of the following bodies: